Introduction to Quantum Mechanics (book)

 Introduction to Quantum Mechanics, often called Griffiths, is an introductory textbook on quantum mechanics by David J. Griffiths.
 The book is considered a standard undergraduate textbook in the subject.
-Originally published by Pearson Education in 1995 with a second edition in 2005, Cambridge University Press (CUP) reprinted the second edition in 2017.
+After publishing the first edition of the textbook in 1995, Pearson Education released a second edition in 2005, which Cambridge University Press (CUP) reprinted in 2017.
 In 2018, CUP released a third edition of the book with Darrell F. Schroeter as co-author; this edition is known as Griffiths and Schroeter.